Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 On instance initialization, the SDK initializes the device ID by the following order:

 1. Device id in configuration on initialization
 2. Device id from url param if `configuration.deviceIdFromUrlParam` is true
 3. Device id in cookie storage

 !!!Note
-    If `deviceIdFromUrlParam` is `true`, then the SDK will parse the device ID value from the URL parameter amp_device_id if available.
+    If `deviceIdFromUrlParam` is `true`, then the SDK will parse the device ID value from the URL parameter "amp_device_id" if available.
 For example, device ID “123456789” is passed in from http://example.com/?amp_device_id=123456789

 The SDK stores device ID in cookie by default.
 The name of the cookie is composed of a "amp_" prefix and the first six digits of the API key.
 So if a user clears cookies, uses another device or uses browser privacy mode, the device ID will be different.